zophiezlan/tsdice/README.md

 # tsDice | tsParticles Scene Randomiser

 Welcome to **tsDice**, an interactive playground for creating and discovering beautiful, dynamic particle animations.
-Built on the powerful tsParticles library, this tool allows you to generate, tweak, and explore an endless variety of particle "vibes" right in your browser.
+Built on the powerful tsParticles library, this tool allows you to generate, tweak, and explore an endless variety of particle "scenes" right in your browser.

-Whether you're looking for inspiration for a web project or just want a mesmerising visual experience, the Vibe Randomiser has you covered.
+Whether you're looking for inspiration for a web project or just want a mesmerising visual experience, the Scene Randomiser has you covered.

 ---